 The torch was officially lit on Oct.
 22, 2009 in Olympia.
 The torch was carried through Greece for a week before it arrived in Victoria, British Columbia on the west coast of Canada on Oct.
 30, 2009.
 It will arrive travel across the country and arrive in Vancouver, British Columbia on Feb.
 12, 2010.
 This is the start of the Winter Olympic Games.

 Canada’s torch relay is the longest one ever held in a single country.
-By the time the relay is finished, the torch will have travelled 45,000 km over 106 days, and it will have been carried by 12,000 torchbearers [people carrying the torch] through over 1000 towns and cities in all 13 provinces and territories.
-Each torchbearer will carry the torch for approximately 300-400 metres.
-[A relay is when something is passed from one person to another (think of the relay events in running or swimming).]
+By the time the relay is finished, the torch will have travelled 45,000 km over 106 days, and it will have been carried by 12,000 people carrying the torch through 1000 towns and cities in all 13 provinces and territories in Canada.

-The torch will mostly be carried by runners on foot, but it will also be transported by canoe, rowboat, skateboard, logging truck, fishing boat, sea plane, mountain bike, bicycle, surf board, dog sled, chuck wagon, horse and buggy, and many more forms of transportation!
+The torch will be carried by runners, and it will also be transported by canoe, rowboat, skateboard, logging truck, fishing boat, sea plane, mountain bike, bicycle, surf board, dog sled, chuck wagon, horse and buggy, and many more forms of transportation!

-Seeing the torch being carried through your hometown is an incredibly exciting moment for Canadians!
+Seeing the torch being carried through your hometown is an exciting moment for Canadians!
 We are so proud to host the Olympic Games, but most Canadians will only be able to watch the Olympics on TV.
 Seeing the torch so close is our connection to the Olympics!
-As you can see from the photo above, I got to see the Olympic Torch when it passed through my town!
+I got to see the Olympic Torch when it passed through my town!
 It was so much fun.